debesheedas/cil-project/README.md

 Classical Methods
 BERTweet
 ## BERTweetConvFusionNet
-Our text classification pipeline is broken into the following segments for modularity:
-1. Data Preprocessing
-2. Training Model and Generating Predictions
-3. Combining Predictions

-Throughout our systematic and research oriented approach, we tried out various preprocessing techniques, models - each with various hyperparameter configurations.
-Hence, we decided to breakup the pipeline as above, allowing us to combine prdictions generated using different methods into a final prediction in Step 3.

 You can choose between the following options for the novel architecture and set these strings in the config.json:
 - 1dCNN_LSTM: to use the BERTweet embeddings with a 1D-CNN and uni-directional LSTM